What the small angle CMB really tells us about the curvature of the Universe

 The LTB space-time is fully determined by a choice of the three free functions $k(r)$, $m(r)$ and $t_0(r)$.
-The first two of these are specified above, and the third is the `bang-time', which in these models need not be the same at all points in space.
-Without loss of generality, we can then make a gauge choice such that $m=$constant.
-We will also initially consider a simultaneous big bang, with $t_0=$constant.
-These models have been much studied recently, as a space-time with local negative curvature allows for the possibility of explaining the supernovae data without Dark Energy.
-A fit to the data is often found to be a void with $\Omega_k \sim 0.7$, and a width of $z \sim 0.8$.
-This is a significant amount of spatial curvature, extending out to large distances, and one may initially suspect that the sensitivity of the small angle CMB to spatial curvature may be sufficient to impose strong constraints on these models \cite{CMBvoid1}-\cite{zibinCMB}.
+The first two of these are specified above, and the third is the `bang time', which in these models need not be the same at all points in space.
+Without loss of generality, we can then make a coordinate choice such that $m=$constant.
+We will also initially consider the situation of a simultaneous big bang, with $t_0=$constant.
+These models have been much studied recently, as a space-time with local negative curvature allows for the possibility of explaining the supernova data without Dark Energy.
+A fit to the data is often found to be a void with $\Omega_k \sim 0.7$, and a width of $z \sim 0.5$.
+This is a significant amount of spatial curvature, extending out to large distances, and one may naively suspect that the sensitivity of the small angle CMB to spatial curvature may be sufficient to impose strong constraints on these models \cite{CMBvoid1}-\cite{zibinCMB}.

-To investigate if this is indeed so, let us consider a negative local curvature perturbation in an otherwise flat universe.
+To investigate if this is indeed so, let us consider a negative local curvature fluctuation in an otherwise flat universe.
 An observer at the centre of such a void will see a last scattering surface at $z_*$, and can straightforwardly calculate $H$ at this surface in terms of their locally measured value.
 We also require a fiducial observer in an FRW universe who will witness an identical last scattering surface, with the same $H_{LS}$.
 To ensure that these observers use comparable measures of distance we will enforce the conditions that they have the same local geometry \cite{bonnor}.
-This choice ensures that distances to nearby co-moving objects are the same.
-We also require that they both see last scattering surfaces at the same $z_*$ so that any effects due to the redshifting of solid angle, for example, are automatically included.
+This choice ensures that distances to nearby co-moving objects are the same when measured in units of $h^{-1}$MPc.
+We also require that they both see last scattering surfaces at the same $z_*$ so that effects due to the redshifting of solid angle, for example, are automatically included.

 The shift between the open FRW universe and the void model is then given by $S_1=d_{A,LS}^{\text{LTB}}/d_{A,LS}^{\text{open}}$, where the angular diameter distance in LTB is given by $d_{A,LS}^{\text{LTB}}=a_{1,LS} r_{LS}$, and in the FRW universe by Eq. (\ref{dA}).
 In the case of the void model, the values of $a_1$, $r$ and $H$ at last scattering are found by integrating a radial null geodesic out to $z_*$, using the solutions to Eq. (\ref{Fried}). $H_0$ in the open FRW universe is then found by taking the same Hubble rate at last scattering as in the LTB model, and propagating it forward until today in the FRW geometry.
 Of course, we know the shift parameter between open and flat FRW universes, $S_2=d_{A,LS}^{\text{open}}/d_{A,LS}^{\text{EdS}}$ from (\ref{SFRW}), and so we can calculate the acoustic spectrum witnessed by the observer in the void in terms of a shift, $S=S_1 S_2=d_{A,LS}^{\text{LTB}}/d_{A,LS}^{\text{EdS}}$, from a spatially flat FRW model, and a change in Hubble rate, $\delta H \equiv H_0^{EdS}/H_0^{LTB}$.